jyanagi/k8s/02_deploy_antrea_k8s_cluster.md

 Because we have deployed the cluster on Ubuntu 22.04 (Jammy Jellyfish), we will download and use the `VMware Container Networking with Antrea (Advanced) ?
 Debian Image and Deployment` option (*UBI is for RedHat/CentOS*).

-VMware Container Networking with Antrea is the commercial version of VMware's Antrea open source offering .
+VMware Container Networking with Antrea is the commercial version of VMware's Antrea open source offering.
 Antrea is a Kubernetes networking solution intended to be Kubernetes native.
-It operates at Layer3/4 to provide networking and security services for a Kubernetes cluster.
+It operates at Layer 3 and 4 to provide networking and security services for a Kubernetes cluster.

-The downloaded file name is similar to: `antrea-advanced-1.7.1+vmware.x.zip`.
+The downloaded file name is similar to: `antrea-advanced-1.7.1+vmware.1.zip`.
 Note that this version will change as this documentation ages.

 ### 1.2 Download the Antrea Interworking Adapter Files